India Olympic archery team

 India entered four archers at the Beijing Olympics in 2008.

 India entered with a six-person archery team in the London 2012 Olympics.

 In the Rio 2016 Olympics, India's Atanu Das was the only individual from the Men's team to reach the Final, finishing equal 9th.
 In the Women's individual competition, Bombayla Devi Laishram and Deepika Kumari finished equal 9th and Laxmirani Majhi finished equal 33rd.

+Paris Olympics 2024 Indian archery team members

+India sent six archers to the 2024 Paris Olympics, filling its quota for the first time since the 2012 London Olympics.

+The team of Dhiraj Bommadevara and Ankita Bhakat finished fourth in the recurve mixed team event, India's best result at the Olympics.